Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/04_ConfigureStockAllocation.md

     - If you have selected the **Formula** option, double-click the applicable field and enter the desired formula.

-    - If you have selected a preset calculation, double-click the applicable field to display the drop-down list.
+    - If you have selected one of the predefined calculation formulas, double-click the applicable field to display the drop-down list.
 Then select the **Yes** option in the drop-down list to include the corresponding warehouse in the stock allocation calculation or select the **No** option to exclude it.

     > [Info] The small red triangle in the left upper corner of the field indicates that the marked field has been changed.